KiaHadipour/MNIST/README.md

 Training Time: amount of time it takes for a model to process or "learn" from a dataset.

-Latency: amount of time it takes for a model to make a prediction on a new input which is the time spent for predicting a single digit.
+Latency: amount of time it takes for a model to make a prediction on a new input or the time spent for predicting a single digit.